-This section describes the Secretary's determinations or considerations with respect to the following criteria:
+This section describes the Secretary's determinations and considerations regarding the following criteria:

 - 1. Probability of Achieving the Intended Foreign Policy Purpose.
 Whether such controls are likely to achieve the intended foreign policy purpose in light of other factors, including the availability from other countries of the goods or technology subject to control, and whether the foreign policy purpose can be achieved through negotiations or other alternative means. - 2.
 Compatibility with Foreign Policy Objectives.
-Whether the controls are compatible with the foreign policy objectives of the United States and with overall U.S. policy toward the country or the proscribed end use subject to the controls. - 3.
+Whether the controls are compatible with the foreign policy objectives of the United States and with overall U.S. policy toward the country or the proscribed end use that is subject to the controls. - 3.
 Reaction of Other Countries.
 Whether the reaction of other countries to the extension of such export controls by the United States is likely to render the controls ineffective in achieving the intended foreign policy purpose or to be counterproductive to other U.S. foreign policy interests. - 4.
 Economic Impact on United States Industry.
-Whether the effect of the controls on the export performance of the United States, its competitive position in the international economy, the international reputation of the United States as a reliable supplier of goods and technology, or the economic well-being of individual U.S. companies exceeds the benefit to U.S. foreign policy objectives.6
+Whether the effect of the controls on the export performance of the United States, its competitive position in the international economy, the international reputation of the United States as a reliable supplier of goods and technology, or the economic well-being of individual U.S. companies exceeds the benefit to U.S. foreign policy objectives.3 - 5.
+Effective Enforcement of Controls.
+Whether the United States has the ability to enforce the controls.
+Some enforcement issues are common to all foreign policy controls.
+Other enforcement issues are associated with only one or a few controls.

-6 Limitations exist when assessing the economic impact of certain controls because of the unavailability of data or because of the influence of other factors, e.g., currency values, foreign economic activity, or foreign political regimes, which may restrict imports of U.S. products more stringently than the United States restricts exports.
+3 Limitations exist when assessing the economic impact of certain controls because of the unavailability of data or because of the influence of other factors, e.g., currency values, foreign economic activity, or foreign political regimes, which may restrict imports of U.S. products more stringently than the United States restricts exports.